-Our objective for this strategy is to achieve a return of inflation +2% over a minimum rolling period of five years.
+Our objective for this strategy is to generate a total return in line with the equity benchmark over a minimum rolling period of 10 years.
 The ESG portfolio will use investments that consider environmental, social, and governance criteria alongside traditional financial metrics.
 A proportion of the overall return will come from the income generated.
 The strategy is designed to generate risk adjusted returns over the suggested time horizon.
-A large proportion of the portfolio is likely to be comprised of fixed income assets with a lower proportion invested in global equity investments.
+The strategy has a very high proportion of equity risk in pursuit of returns, and uses global equity investments as well as fixed income assets and other diversifying financial instruments.
 An active screening approach is used to select potential portfolio allocations.
 The portfolio will have exposure to funds that focus on ESG factors (including resource efficiency, employee engagement and business culture), as well as focused thematic investments, such as environmental technology, and those that have measureable impact, such as housing.
-There are certain areas of the market that the ESG portfolio will have limited or no exposure to, therefore, the performance and the volatility profile could differ from a traditional discretionary portfolio with the same asset allocation.
-Investors in the Risk Profile 3 strategy are prepared to accept some occasional and modest losses in order to generate slightly higher total returns.
+There are certain areas of the market that the ESG portfolio will have limited or no exposure to therefore, the performance and the volatility profile could differ from a traditional discretionary portfolio with the same asset allocation.
+Investors in the Risk Profile 7 strategy are prepared to accept full exposure to equity risk and the associated potential for very significant losses of capital at times of market stress.

-Performance since inception (31/07/2019)
+Performance since inception (30/11/2020)